-- a) There is a continuous presence of a clinical leader responsible for providing support to less experienced staff; - b) There is a lead midwife at operational level for the midwifery unit.
-This person is responsible for the: - philosophy of the unit, staffing, quality and safety; - ensuring provision of equipment and materials; - safety, governance and infection control standards; - overall smooth running.

-This person is visible on the MU, retains involvement in 'everyday' clinical practice, able to support staff through hands on clinic practice, able to share expertise (including plans for out-of-guidelines, on-calls etc).
+- a) There is a continuous presence of a clinical leader responsible for providing support to less experienced staff: - b) There is a lead midwife at operational level for the midwifery unit.
+This person is responsible for the philosophy of the unit, staffing, quality and safety, ensuring provision of equipment and materials, safety governance and infection control standards, as well as the overall smooth running; - c) There is a strategic role responsible for making decisions about resources and policies and acting as an advocate for the midwifery unit.
+This person is: - visible on the MU, retains involvement in 'everyday' clinical practice; - able to support staff through hands on clinical practice; - able to share expertise (including plans for out-of-guidelines, on-calls etc).